athenian-apcs/array-arraylist-recursion-template/README.md

-# Week 3 Day 2: Recursion Day Two
+# Week 4 Day 1: Array and ArrayList Recursion

-In class today, you'll be writing some more code to get started with recursion.
+In class today, you'll be writing some more code to practice recursion with arrays and ArrayLists

 <br />